 Warning: Avoid Serious Injury or Death from Roll Over

 Keep roll bar in the raised position and use seat belt.
-Do NOT use seat belt when the roll bar is down over protection when roll bar is down.
-Lower roll bar only when necessary and NEVER remove it.
-Raise the roll bar as soon as clearance permits.
+Do NOT use seat belt when the roll bar is down.

 Warning: Avoid Serious Injury or Death from Roll Over